Too Hot to Handle (TV series)

 Too Hot to Handle is a British reality television dating game show produced by Fremantle production companies Talkback and Thames.
 Created by Laura Gibson and Charlie Bennett, the show's eight-episode first series was released on Netflix on 17 April 2020.
-Hosted by a virtual assistant named "Lana", the show revolves around a group of adults, who are placed together in a house while being forbidden from any kissing, sexual contact or masturbation, with the money prize getting reduced any time a rule is broken.
+Hosted by a virtual assistant named "Lana", the show revolves around a group of adults, who are placed together in a house while being forbidden from any kissing, sexual contact or masturbation, with the prize money getting reduced any time a rule is broken.

-In January 2021, Too Hot To Handle was renewed for two more seasons, both of which were filmed back-to-back amid the COVID-19 pandemic on the Turks and Caicos Islands.
+In January 2021, Too Hot to Handle was renewed for two more seasons, both of which were filmed back-to-back amid the COVID-19 pandemic on the Turks and Caicos Islands.
 The first half of the second series was released 23 June 2021, and the second half a week later on 30 June 2021.
 The third series premiered on 19 January 2022.
 The fourth series premiered on 7 December 2022.
 The fifth series premiered on 14 July 2023.
 The sixth and final series premiered on 19 July 2024.

 Premise

 Hosted by a traffic cone-shaped virtual assistant named "Lana", the show revolves around a group of adults – all of whom primarily engage in meaningless flings and prefer not to form long-lasting relationships – who are placed together in a house on a tropical island for four weeks.
 Initially led to believe they are on a fictional, raunchy show, the contestants are later informed by Lana of the true purpose behind their stay, and that they are forbidden from any kissing, sexual contact, or self-gratification for the duration of it.
-The contestants start with a $100,000 grand prize that gets reduced any time a rule is broken.
+The contestants start with a $100,000 grand prize in the first and second seasons and $200,000 in the remaining seasons.
+Across each season, the prize total is reduced each time a rule is broken.
 Alongside these restrictions, the contestants are put through various workshops aimed at aiding personal growth, in order to foster genuine connections between them.

 Each season starts with 10 new contestants, although later new additions occasionally join throughout.
 Similarly, contestants who are unable to form connections in the house or commit to the process are sometimes kicked out, while others may voluntarily withdraw if they feel that their personal growth would be better facilitated outside of the show's environment.